The United Kingdom went into lockdown on 23 March to try to combat the spread of coronavirus.

 People showing symptoms of coronavirus have been told to self-isolate - which means staying at home and avoiding contact with anyone else.

-From 8 June, all people arriving in the UK have been told to self-isolate for 14 days under new rules.
+Since 8 June, all people arriving in the UK have been told to self-isolate for 14 days.

 Those arriving by plane, ferry or train - including UK nationals - have to provide an address where they will self-isolate and face fines of up to £1,000 if they do not follow the rules.

-It is now compulsory for people in England and Scotland to wear "face coverings" on public transport.
+It is now compulsory for people in England, Scotland and Northern Ireland to wear face coverings in public transport or if they go into shops and supermarkets.

-As of 25 June there had been more than nine million cases of coronavirus in 188 countries around the world.
+As of 26 August there had been more than 24 million cases of coronavirus in 188 countries around the world.
 While most people recover, many people have died.

 Lockdown measures are being slowly lifted in phases across most parts of the world.
 Shops are reopening and many children are back in school - although lots of places are insisting that people wear masks in public places and keep social distancing in place.